5ecompendium/bestiary/_creatures/yellow-musk-zombie.md

 armor_class: "9"
 ---

 ***Undead fortitude.*** If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is fire or from a critical hit.
-On a success, the zombie drops to l hit point instead.
+On a success, the zombie drops to 1 hit point instead.

 ### Actions